ethanmmay/ethanmmay/README.md

 ### Ethan May - Software Developer
 Hello!
 Nice to meet you.
 A little bit about me: I've been pursuing software development since early high school and it's become quite a passion.
 I recently graduated from CodeWorks' Bootcamp in Boise, where I earned a certification in Immersive Full Stack Software Development.

-#### I'm currently working on transferring my knowledge to the React javascript framework and perfecting the skills I developed at CodeWorks.
+I have been working as a Freelance Web Developer since, but am looking for a positions as a software developer.

 ---